Counting Periodic Trajectories of Finsler Billiards: From geometry of billiards to topology of cyclic configuration spaces

-This proposition makes it possible to apply $\Z_r$-equivariant Morse and Lusternik-{S}chnirelmann theories to the length function $\Lambda$ on the manifold with boundary $\GG_\varepsilon(M,r)$.
+This proposition makes it possible to apply $\Z_r$-equivariant Morse and Lusternik--{S}chnirel\-mann theories to the length function $\Lambda$ on the manifold with boundary $\GG_\varepsilon(M,r)$.
 We shall restrict ourselves to the case when $r$ is prime.
 Then the group $\Z_r$ acts freely on $\GG_\varepsilon(M,r)$, and $\Z_r$-equivariant Morse theory reduces to Morse theory on the quotient manifold $\GG_\varepsilon(M,r)/\Z_r$.

-Due to item (4) of Proposition \ref{prop:main}, the topological lower bounds on the number of critical points of $\Lambda$, such as the sum of Betti numbers or the Lusternik-{S}chnirelmann category, come from the topology of $\GG_\varepsilon(M,r)/\Z_r$, and due to item (2), and the fact that $M$ is topologically the sphere, from the topology of the cyclic configuration space $\GG(S^{d-1},r)/\Z_r$.
-We refer to \cite{Laudenbach} for the Morse theory on manifolds with boundary.
+Due to item (4) of Proposition~\ref{prop:main}, the topological lower bounds on the number of critical points of $\Lambda$, such as the sum of Betti numbers or the Lusternik--{S}chnirelmann category, come from the topology of $\GG_\varepsilon(M,r)/\Z_r$.
+This space has the same topology as the cyclic configuration space $\GG\big(S^{d-1},r\big)/\Z_r$, due to item (2), and the fact that~$M$ is topologically the sphere.
+We refer to~\cite{Laudenbach} for the Morse theory on manifolds with boundary.